 How does COVID-19 affect muscle strength and the heart?

-A few patients suffering from COVID-19 develop mild to moderate symptoms, where some experience severe symptoms.
+A few patients suffering from COVID-19 develop mild to moderate symptoms, whereas some experience severe symptoms.
 The recovery time of the patients depends on the individual’s case.
 Well, lying sick on the bed for a longer duration can affect muscle strength.
 Muscles get weak as they are not in use for an extended period.
 It has been seen that patients at bed rest face approximately 1 to 1.5% muscle strength loss, whereas patients who are critically ill lose more muscle strength.

 A weekly report from CDC states that the average hospital stay for COVID-19 patients is 18 days.
 According to the report, a patient can lose up to 12% of their muscle strength.
 Not only this, some patients develop severe symptoms, including organ damage and much inflammation, which can lead the patient to life-changing issues.